aeshirey/aeshirey.github.io/_posts/2021-04-13-energy-efficiency-research-heat-pump-dryers.md

 I'm using dollar amounts as a way to decide whether to pick something and which option to pick and as a proxy for environmental impact.

-From an _economic_ perspective, if I treat a purchase of some energy efficienc appliance as an investment, I'll compare it against a 9% annual return.
+From an _economic_ perspective, if I treat a purchase of some energy efficient appliance as an investment, I'll compare it against a 9% annual return.
 The appliance will cost some amount, $X, and when lower energy costs save me $X over some period of time, I now have 'doubled' my investment: I have saved the original purchase price _and_ I have the appliance itself to continue saving more money.
 I'm grossly simplifying by assuming the appliance will last forever.
 A 9% interest rate will double in `$X*2 = $X*1.09^t` or `2 = 1.09^t` or `log(2)/log(1.09)` = 8 years, so purely on the economics, anything that can pay for itself in less than 8 years is probably a good bet, and the shorter the return period, the better.

 # Heat Pump Clothes Dryer